 2. Check for health advisories and travel warnings and advisories

-Find out whether the U.S. government has issued a travel warning, for countries where long-term issues create a risky environment for travelers, or a travel alert, for countries with short-term conditions that may pose a threat to travelers, for your destination.
+Check the State Department’s website to find out whether the U.S. government has issued a travel warning, for countries where long-term issues create a risky environment for travelers, or a travel alert, for countries with short-term conditions that may pose a threat to travelers, for your destination.
 Many travel insurance policies will not cover travel to countries that are under travel warnings.

 3. Get vaccinations and fill prescriptions